-In 1A1a, revision of the emission factors based on the new version of the Guidebook EMEP/EEA 2023 for natural gas.
+In 1A1 and 1A4, revision of the emission factors based on the new version of the Guidebook EMEP/EEA 2023 for natural gas (dioxins and PAHs).

-In 1A2, revision of the emission factors based on the new version of the Guidebook EMEP/EEA 2023 for natural gas, diesel oil, fuel and wood.
+In 1A2, revision of the NH3 emission factor based on the new version of the Guidebook EMEP/EEA 2023 for wood for a part of the industrial plants.